cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 ### <a name="MalcolmAuthSetup"></a> Setting up Authentication

-Once the [configuration](#MalcolmConfig) questions have been completed as described above, users can click the circular yellow Malcolm icon the panel at the top of the [desktop](#MalcolmDesktop) to start Malcolm.
+Once the [configuration](#MalcolmConfig) questions have been completed as described above, users can click the "play" icon (▷) in the panel at the top of the [desktop](#MalcolmDesktop) to start Malcolm.
 As authentication has not yet been configured, users will be prompted to do so.
 This authentication setup can be run again later by running [`./scripts/auth_setup`](authsetup.md#AuthSetup) from the Malcolm installation directory.

 ![Setting up authentication on Malcolm's first run](./images/screenshots/auth_setup.png)